In this guide, birds are divided into 4 size groups, from the largest #1 to the smallest #51.

 4. Wood Stork

 All white with black wings visible in flight.
 The legs are very long.
 The bill is long, thick, and slightly decurved.
 The male and female look alike.
-Adult birds have a dark wrinkly head and neck.
-They wade at the edges of shallow wetlands and lakes generally in flocks.
+Adult birds have dark wrinkly heads and necks.
+They wade at the edges of shallow wetlands and lakes, generally in flocks.
 Allan-Hopkins/Flickr/CC by 2.0

 5. Bald Eagle